PalladiumCo1n/palladiumco1n.github.io/index.md

 ### Specifications
 **Block time: 120 seconds.** It takes 120 seconds to check the authenticity of a transaction and process it.
 This time is used to apply cryptographic algorithms, and make the payments secure.
-**Total coins: 200 billion BCN.** Pallidium emission is limited.
+**Total coins: 200 billion PC.** Pallidium emission is limited.
 Each 120 seconds a new batch of coins is emitted and distributed between miners as reward which makes zero-fee transactions possible.

 ## Getting Started